Chapter 4: Policy on Technology and Literary and Artistic Works

 Technology Review Committee

 The TRC is appointed by the Chancellor with nominations for faculty positions being made by the Consultative Committee of the Faculty Senate.
 The TRC is chaired by a faculty member and the majority of members are faculty members without administrative appointments.
 The committee reviews and monitors the activities of CTTC on matters relating to the administration of this policy.
 The committee must be consulted in advance concerning any material changes to the policy and participate fully in the future development of the policy.
-Faculty employed by VUMC will constitute at least 40% of the total membership.
+Faculty employed by VUMC will constitute at least 40% of the total faculty membership.

 The TRC serves as an appellate body advisory to the Chancellor (or the Chancellor’s designee) in the event a disagreement occurs among Inventors or Creators or between Inventors or Creators and the University concerning the interpretation or application of this policy, and advisory to the Chancellor and the CEO of VUMC (or their respective designees) on disputes involving apportionment of ownership interests or relative shares of net income between the University and VUMC.
 In cases in which the TRC is unable to resolve the disagreement between the parties, the TRC will forward its recommendation for a resolution to the Chancellor (or the Chancellor’s designee) for final decision, or as applicable, to the persons responsible for the dispute resolution process between the University and VUMC.